open-condo-software/mobile_cordova_android_demoapplication/readme.md

 - make sure you have the latest version of Android Studio [installed](https://developer.android.com/studio/install)

-- for Windows systems, [install](https://learn.microsoft.com/en-us/windows/wsl/install) wsl subsystem, you need it to use linux commands from cmd like:

-        wsl <linux_command>

 - [install](https://github.com/nvm-sh/nvm#installing-and-updating) nvm, node and npm

 - cordova installation: